Tour starts on every single TUESDAY from March 30st to October 19th.

 Day 5.
 Vigo - Viana do Castelo - Braga - Porto (220 km ~ 137 miles)

-Free time, later continuation to Braga.
+Free time; later continuation to Braga.

 Day 6.
 Porto

-Breakfast in the hotel, then we'll head to a proper city tour of Porto, with a local guide.
+Breakfast in the hotel, then we'll head on a proper city tour of Porto with a local guide.
 There are plenty of things that this lively and extraordinary city has to offer.
 Slightly timeworn and weathered, the gray skies and dated buildings add character, while the twinkling lights along the Douro River reflect off the water and illuminate a central part of the city.
-Pair these features with the reserved yet friendly locals, the charming trams, beautifully adorned architecture, and the wine, and Porto's charm may put anyone under its spell.
+Pair these features with the reserved yet friendly locals, the charming trams, the beautifully adorned architecture, and the wine, and Porto's charm may put anyone under its spell.
 Here are some highlights of the tour:

-Later we will continue our tour with a visit to an antique wine cellar, experience the wine-making process and definitely taste famous local fortified wine – Port, which in many cases gets served straight from the barrel.
+Later, we will continue our tour with a visit to an antique wine cellar, experience the wine-making process, and definitely taste the famous local fortified wine, Port, which in many cases gets served straight from the barrel.

-In the afternoon feel free to explore the city on your own.
+In the afternoon, feel free to explore the city on your own.
 Some suggestions:

 Second night in Porto.